 This is the eighth in my series of best books to learn Go in 2023.
-Here’s the index for the entire series:
+Read my conclusion, or browse the entire series:

 - Go Programming Language for Dummies by Wei-Meng Lee

 - Go Programming In Easy Steps by Mike McGrath

 - Learning Go by Jon Bodner

 - Beginning Go Programming by Rumeel Hussain and Maryam Zulfiqar

 - Learning Go Programming by Shubhangi Agarwal

 - Go For Beginners by Edward Thornton

 - Learn Go With Pocket-Sized Projects by Aliénor Latour, Pascal Bertrand, and Donia Chaiehloudj

 - Go Fundamentals by Mark Bates and Cory LaNou